 The carbon levy is the key tool that will pay for the transition to a more diversified economy.
-Over the next 5 years, revenue from the Climate Leadership Plan, including the carbon levy, is expected to raise $9.6 billion, all of which will be reinvested in the economy and rebated to Albertans.
+Over the next 3 years, revenue from the Climate Leadership Plan, including the carbon levy, is expected to raise $5.4 billion, all of which will be reinvested in the economy and rebated to Albertans:

-- $645 million for Energy Efficiency Alberta, a new provincial agency that will support energy efficiency programs and services for homes and businesses
+- $566 million for energy efficiency, which includes Energy Efficiency Alberta, a new provincial agency that will support programs and services for homes and businesses

 - $565 million to pay for a cut in the small business tax rate from 3% to 2%